 I do suggest picking up another pack of dry erase markers because the ones that come with the game will dry out fast because the kids forget to put the top back on!!
 I have found a packet of dry erase markers at the dollar store so check there first.
 This game is a little more intricate and takes a few tries to master, but once you do it is sure to become one of your favorite board games for the family to play.

 I want to be outside whenever possible, with some of these board games, when it’s windy it’s just not possible to play outside.
 With Scrabble Junior, the wind doesn’t matter and that’s why it’s on my list.
 Plus it’s also a great way for the kids to work on their spelling without realizing it’s educational.
 We played Scrabble Junior when the kids were 5 – 7 and had a blast- even I enjoyed it.
 With Scrabble Junior, the kids don’t need to know how to spell, they just need to know their letters so we had a lot of fun with this game.
+There is some strategy introduced as the players are earning points only by completing words. so they want others to fill in letters first.
 I love that the game grows with you because on the other side it has the regular scrabble.
 It’s another great way to help kids work on their spelling.
 Plus I think most parents will like this one.
+A full game takes about 30 minutes to play.

 There are two types of cards – red cards (things) and green cards (descriptions).
 Each player takes turns being the hudge and pulling the next description card, then the other players try to pick the best description (in the eyes of the judge) from the cards in their hands, Whoever put the winning red card in, takes the green card as a win.
 The player with all 4 green cards is the winner!
 The game itself comes with 441 Red Apple Cards, 63 Green Apple Cards, this tells me you can play this game for a long time without getting the same card.

-I had heard of Life but again we never thought much about it and again it came highly recommended by our full-time family RV friends.
+I remember Life from when I was a kid but didn’t know it was still around.
+Again it came highly recommended by our full-time family RV friends.
 In short, the game takes the player from approximately being college-age to retirement, going through life events such as choosing a career, getting married, buying a house and having children.
 Between the major life happenings, the player can also experience plenty of other events that span the winding game track: some that could qualify as a midlife crisis, like buying a beach house or plastic surgery, and other, smaller occurrences such as receiving stock, upgrading a computer, etc. The game ends when all players retire and the person with the most money is declared the winner.
 I can already tell this game will be one of my 8-year-old daughters’ favorites.

 Fair warning, this is expensive but this was the highest rated game from several full-time family members.
 Ticket to ride is a light strategy game where the aim is to connect routes with the chain of trains you have and get points.
 The person with the highest number of points wins!
 It is a nice game for kids and elders alike.
 It is a fast-paced game and a lot of fun according to our RV families.
 It appears that you do need some space to play- the board size is quite large so that is something to think about.
 Considering the space requirements and cost, this one will be on the back burner for now.